AI for Humans: Designing the Judgement Layer

 Take one AI-assisted workflow your team uses regularly.
 Map it from start to finish.
 Then ask three questions.

 What are you measuring about this workflow?
-If the only metrics are speed and volume, consider adding one that tracks decision quality or the impact of human judgment on the final output.
+If the only metrics are speed and volume, consider adding one that tracks decision quality or the impact of human judgement on the final output.

 Look at the work you did last quarter.
 Not all of it, just the projects that felt most valuable to the customer.
-What made them valuable?
-Was it the speed of delivery?
-The accuracy of the output?
-Or was it the judgment about what to focus on, how to frame the problem, and what recommendation would actually work for that particular customer at that particular moment?
+Ask what actually made them valuable.
+The value rarely comes from the speed of delivery or the polish of the output.
+It comes from the judgement that went into deciding what to focus on, how to frame the problem and what the customer should actually do next.

-If the answer is judgment, you already know where the value lives.
+If the answer is judgement, you already know where the value lives.
 The question now is whether your teams, your workflows, and your pricing reflect that.

 If you want support building the kind of AI capability that compounds, take a look at how we work with businesses through our Digital Product and AI service.